How to Use Home Equity Debt to Reduce Capital Gains Taxes

 How to Calculate Capital Gains on Real Estate

 Capital gains are calculated by subtracting the cost basis of your home from the price you sell it for.
-Your cost basis is the amount you paid for the property, including some closing expenses and legal fees, plus the cost of major improvements (such as adding a new roof or remodeling a kitchen), minus any losses you incurred (such as damage from a fire or flooding).
+Your cost basis is the amount you paid for the property—including some closing expenses and legal fees, plus the cost of major improvements (such as adding a new roof or remodeling a kitchen), minus any losses incurred (such as damage from a fire or flood).

-While the IRS does allow homeowners to exclude primary residence capital gains of up to $250,000 ($500,000 if married and filing jointly) in some scenarios, large gains, particularly in rapidly rising markets, can often catch sellers off guard and add a considerable amount to their tax bill.
+While the IRS allows homeowners to exclude primary residence capital gains of up to $250,000 ($500,000 if married filing jointly) in some scenarios, large gains—particularly in rapidly appreciating markets—can catch sellers off guard and add considerably to their tax bill.

 What Is Home Equity Debt and How Homeowners Use It

-Home equity debt results from borrowing against the equity you’ve established in your home, which is typically accomplished through a:
+Home equity debt results from borrowing against the equity you’ve built in your home, typically through one of the following:

-- Home Equity Line of Credit (HELOC): A HELOC is a revolving line of credit, tied to your home equity, that you can use numerous times over a multi-year period.
+- Home Equity Line of Credit (HELOC): A HELOC is a revolving line of credit tied to your home equity that you can draw from multiple times over a multi-year period.

-- Home Equity Loan: Home equity loans allow you to receive a portion of your equity as an upfront lump sum of cash and have stable and predictable monthly payments.
+- Home Equity Loan: Home equity loans provide a lump sum upfront, with stable and predictable monthly payments.

-- Cash-Out Refinance: Doing a cash-out refinance rolls your existing mortgage into a new, larger loan with a brand-new interest rate, monthly payment, and repayment schedule.
+- Cash-Out Refinance: A cash-out refinance rolls your existing mortgage into a new, larger loan with a new interest rate, monthly payment, and repayment schedule.

 Building Home Equity